fabytm/Outage-Detector/README.md

 # Outage Detector
-Simple script meant to notify user if a power outage has occured or if the internet has been down.
+Simple module meant to notify user if a power outage has occured or if the internet has been down.

 ## What it does